Moneer-S/DoD-Cyber-Sentinel-Challenge-June-2025/writeups/decryption_conniption.md

 ## 0  Scenario Overview

 HR unknowingly hired a North‑Torbian Python dev who may have siphoned our proprietary code.
-We were given:
+I was given the following:

 - **`memory.raw`** – a 4 GB Windows RAM image (captured after the incident)
 - **`evidence.pcapng`** – full network capture of the workstation